A dragon dance celebrates the temple at Foshan, China.

 Many musical instruments are integral to Chinese culture, including the flute-like xun and the guqin, which is in the zither family.

 Eastern-style martial arts were also developed in China, and it is the birthplace of kung fu.
 This fighting technique is based on animal movements and was created in the mid-1600s, according to Black Belt Magazine.

 Ancient Chinese were avid writers and philosophers — especially during the Ming and Qing dynasties — and that is reflected in the country’s rich liturgical history.

 The largest festival — also called the Spring Festival — marks the beginning of the Lunar New Year.
 It falls between mid-January and mid-February and is a time to honor ancestors.
 During the 15-day celebration, the Chinese do something every day to welcome the new year, such as eat rice congee and mustard greens to cleanse the body, according to the University of Victoria.
 The holiday is marked with fireworks and parades featuring dancers dressed as dragons.

 Many people make pilgrimages to Confucius' birthplace in Shandong Province on his birthday, Sept.
 28. The birthday of Guanyin, the goddess of mercy, is observed by visiting Taoist temples.
 It falls between late March and late April.
 Similar celebrations mark the birthday of Mazu, the goddess of the sea (also known as Tianhou), in May or June.
 The Moon Festival is celebrated in September or October with fireworks, paper lanterns and moon gazing.

-- What is Culture?
+- University of Minnesota: What is Culture?